...& a book of THREE fresh novellas.

+I had been a jock—all sports, but I excelled at football (started on the #1 1952 team in Michigan) and track—as well as politician (class president).
 But then I was hurt and couldn’t continue football and, for a while, this broke my heart.
 I had run track because my coaches insisted, not because I loved throwing up after sprinting a quarter mile.
 So when football, which I loved, was over, I gave up track as well.
 Therefore, when I went to NU as a pure student, I became an intellectual.
 I started smoking and drinking coffee and hanging out at The Great Expectations Book Shop.
 Then a guy in my fraternity told me that The Great Gatsby was the best novel ever written.
 I read it and readily agreed, talking it up to others (although, as I recall, it was only the 4th non-textbook I’d ever actually finished).
 Anyway, we are now about half-way there.

 Searching for a gut course in my sophomore year, someone else in the fraternity said, “You’re a bullshitter, Hare, so how about Sophomore Comp?”
 It didn’t seem like a very promising idea, however, since I had never been able to complete an English “theme” without the utmost agony, counting every single word until I had scratched out the quota (300 as I recall).
-But I checked around and discovered that, sure enough, there was no textbook in Sophomore Composition and all you did was turn in a few pages of bullshit every two weeks in order to pass.
+But I checked around and discovered that, sure enough, there was no textbook in Sophomore Composition and all you did was turn in a few pages of bullshit every few weeks in order to pass.
 So the first thing I wrote about was an experience during a high school summer near Yellowstone.
 I had nearly been killed by a mother bear for stupidly playing with her cubs when she was out of sight.
-Our instructor told me to see him after class and I was certain the jig was up; he was going to throw me out because of that story I’d recently turned in (it couldn’t be any good, I reasoned, because I had actually enjoyed writing it).
+Our instructor told me to see him after class and I was certain the jig was up; he was going to throw me out because of that story I’d recently turned in (it couldn’t be any good, I reasoned, because I had actually finished it with no agony at all).
 In his little office, he showed me my paper—the first page predictably covered with so much red ink that I failed to note the letter grade at the top.
 He said, “Mr. Hare, let’s work together for the rest of the quarter and I’m sure we can make some headway against your spelling and grammatical troubles.”
 His hand swept across my red-ink-corrected catastrophe.
 “Because,” he continued with a smile, “I can’t tell you how grateful I was to read your piece.
 I seldom read anything half as interesting from my students.”